Executive Leadership Team

 Before Oracle, Prentiss worked at Sun Microsystems for 12 years in various leadership roles, which included Managed Services Management and Corporate Marketing.
 His responsibilities at Sun included directly managing all support and education services in North America and globally.

 Prentiss holds a BA from the University of Colorado and has completed executive leadership programs at the University of Michigan Ross School of Business and the University of Hong Kong.
-He resides with his wife and five children live in Boulder, Colorado.
-He is based out of the OpenText Denver and San Mateo office locations.

 Simon “Ted” Harrison

 Simon “Ted” Harrison is the Senior Vice President of Enterprise Sales at OpenText, and is responsible for leading OpenText’s Enterprise business unit.
 Ted previously served as the Senior Vice President of Fast Growth Markets for OpenText, growing the business in high potential regions including LATAM, Eastern Europe, Japan, Africa, China, Middle East and India.